Homology of the Lie algebra $\mathfrak{gl}(\infty,R)$: Introduction

-that is, $\fgl_\infty(R)$ is obtained by \textbf{delooping} $\fg J(R)$ at the homological level !
+that is, $\fgl_\infty(R)$ is obtained by \textbf{delooping} $\fg J(R)$ at the homological level ! \\

-Technically, two big problems had been already solved: the Loday-Quillen-Tsygan theorem (cf. Theorem \ref{thm_LQ-T}) by J. L. Loday and D. Quillen \cite{LQ} and B. Tsygan \cite{T}, and a generalization of the Hochschild-Serre spectral sequence (cf. Theorem \ref{thm_HS-spectral-seq}) by D. Stefan \cite{St}.
-Thus, the main task for us is to combine these facts in a suitable manner and compute explicitly a specific spectral sequence.

-Throughout this paper, a field $k$ of characteristic $0$ is fixed. \begin{ack} The authors would like to thank Alexander Voronov, Mikhail Kapranov and Max Karoubi for useful discussions.
-The second author is also grateful to Jean-Louis Loday for useful discussions on this topic he had just a few days before the tragedy. \end{ack}
+Throughout this paper, a field $k$ of characteristic $0$ is fixed. \begin{ack} The second author is also grateful to Jean-Louis Loday for useful discussions on this topic he had just a few days before the tragedy.
+We would like to thank Alexander Voronov, Mikhail Kapranov and Max Karoubi for useful discussions.
+We would also like to thank the referee for her/his comments. \end{ack}